awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

    When the settings are as you want them, choose **Register**\.
 AWS SCT will attempt to connect with the AWS SCT data extraction agent for Cassandra\.

-1. On the left side of the AWS SCT window, choose the Cassandra datacenter that you created in [Create a clone datacenter](#agents.cassandra.clone-datacenter)\.
+1. On the left side of the AWS SCT window, choose the Cassandra data center that you created in [Create a clone data center](#agents.cassandra.clone-datacenter)\.

 1. From the **Actions** menu, choose **Create Local & DMS Task**\.